alphagov/paas-tech-docs/source/documentation/deploying_apps/index.md

 ## Deploying public apps

-By default, all apps you deploy on Cloud Foundry are publicly accessible.
+By default, all apps you deploy on Cloud Foundry are publicly accessible to everyone through the internet.

 The `cf push` command can both create a new app and push a new version of an existing app.